 - ongoing management fees or retainers and amounts paid for advice relating to changes in the mix of investment

-- a portion of other costs incurred in managing your investments, such as some travel expenses, investment journals, subscriptions and borrowing costs.
+- a portion of other costs if they were incurred in managing your investments, such as some travel expenses, investment journals and borrowing costs.

 If you attend an investment seminar, you are only entitled to claim a deduction for the portion of travel expenses relating to some investment income activities.

-The ATO continues its focus on checking rental deductions and matching reported income against details from AirBnb and other providers.
-From this year, a multi-property rental schedule for individuals is required to be lodged with tax returns.
+The ATO has an ongoing focus on checking rental deductions and matching reported income against details from real estate agents, Stayz, AirBnb and other providers.

-COVID-19 has raised several tax issues for rental property owners for agents to consider, including:
+COVID-19 has raised a number of tax issues for rental property owners or agents to consider, including:

 - deductions for properties where tenants are not paying their full rent or have temporarily stopped paying rent as their income has been affected due to COVID-19

-- reductions in rent for tenants whose income has been adversely affected by COVID-19, to enable these tenants to stay in the property
+- reductions in rent for tenants whose income has been adversely affected by COVID-19, to enable them to stay in the property

 - assessable receipts of back payments of rent or an amount of insurance for lost rent